Looking for a Therapist in Austin?

 - What are the key issues or challenges that you want to address in counseling (e.g., stress, ADHD, depression, loss, anger management)?

 - What format of therapy do you need (e.g., individual, couples, family, group)?

-- You can browse our Therapists page to find a therapist who seems like a good fit for your needs.
+- You can browse Our Psychologists page to find a psychologist or therapist who seems like a good fit for your needs.

 What Can You Expect from Therapy?